 Introduction

-Migration has always been a very hot topic and one of the most controverted in industrialized countries (Marois, B´elanger, & Lutz, 2020).
-Traditionally, the immigration debate was mostly focussed on policy to prevent foreigners invasion of the labor market which may lead to the degradation of employment opportunity for natives (Fusaro & Lo´pez-Bazo, 2018) and the loss of national identity (Castles, 2012).
-For this reason, studies during the second half of the 20th century have largely focused on the effect of immigration on the labor market outcome on native workers (Pich´e, 2013).
-Although these considerations have continued till the current decade, they have somehow faded in the background of a new threat: population aging, an increasing share of older persons in a population due to rising life expectancy and declining fertility rates.
+Immigration has been the subject of many debates in industrialized countries (Marois, Bélanger, & Lutz, 2020).
+These debates focus very often on its potential negative impacts on natives, whether it could lower employment opportunity for natives (Fusaro & Lo´pez-Bazo, 2018; Piché, 2013) or cause a loss of national identity (Castles, 2012).
+During the last decade, population aging became a major concern.
+Immigration is now considered as a tool to counter the effects of rising in life expectancy and declining fertility rates.

-Population aging has become a dominiant policy concerns in advanced economies for its far-reaching effects on the labor market and public finances.
-It directly reduced the growth of the labor supply and increase the risk of a labor shortage.
-In Canada between 2007 to 2016, the working-age population (aged 15 and older) increased by 3.1 million people, but the number of labor market participants increased only by 1.6 million (Fields, Uppal, & LaRochelle-Cote, 2017).
-As the number of labor market participants decreases in relation to the population, government expenditures increase in relation to public revenue, all else remaining equal.
-For the United States, Lee and Ryan (2001) calculated that population aging will raise the tax costs of current benefit package by about 50%, even with no changes in the per-recipient costs of programs.
+Population aging has become a dominant policy concern in advanced economies.
+A declining fertility rates reduces the growth of labor supply and increase the risk of labor shortage.
+An increasing life expectancy deteriorates the ratio of active to retired people.
+In Canada, between 2007 to 2016, the working-age population (aged 15 and older) increased by 3.1 million people, while the number of labor market participants increased only by 1.6 million (Fields, Uppal, & LaRochelle-Cote, 2017).
+As the ratio of working age groups on non-working age groups decreases, government expenditures increase more rapidly than public revenue.
+In the United States, Lee and Ryan (2001) calculated that population aging will raise the tax costs of current benefit package by about 50%, even with no changes in the per-recipient costs of programs.
 Budgetary projections in Europe anticipate an increase of public health care expenditures in all countries by an average of 24.07% in 2060, compare to the level in 2013 (Zokalj, 2016).
 These prospects put a heavy pressure on public finances and call for difficult policies.
-For example, Kudrna, Tran, and Woodland (2015) suggested that, in order to finance the significant increase in old-age related government expenditure programs, the Australian government would have to either cut non-age related expenditures by 32% or increase consumption tax rate by 28% for the government budget to be balanced in 2050.
+For example, Kudrna, Tran, and Woodland (2015) suggested that, in order to finance the significant increase in old-age related government expenditure programs, the Australian government would have to either cut non-age-related expenditures by 32% or increase consumption tax rate by 28% for the government budget to be balanced in 2050.

 As the pressure brought by population aging on various aspects of the economy builds up, immigration is increasingly being looked upon not only as a source of additional labor supply but also as a possible solution to alleviate the pressure on public finances.
 For this reason, recent decades have seen a subtle but significant change within the immigration debate from policies that harden "undesirable" immigration to policies that welcome "selected" immigrants.
-Indeed, population aging has given a new vitality to the immigration debate, but while selected immigrants are tailored to, and absorbed by the labor market, their costs to taxpayers, a more important concern (Dustmann & Preston, 2007) has been less documented.
+Indeed, population aging has given a new vitality to the immigration debate, but while selected immigrants are tailored to, and absorbed by the labor market, the impacts on public finances has been less documented (Dustmann & Preston, 2007).